NVIDIA/JAX-Toolbox/rosetta/utils/te_pax_t5x_ckpt_converter/README.md

 --pax-repeat
                     indicate if the source Pax checkpoint enables Repeat. (default: False) --pax-split-qkv
                     indicate if the source Pax checkpoint has split QKV parameters.
-Only supported with --fw=pax and --direction=fw2te. (default: False)
+Required for --te-qkv-layout=kv_packed. (default: False)
 --t5x-fuse-qkv
                     indicate if the source T5X checkpoint enables fused_qkv_params of TE. (default: False) --te-qkv-layout {qkv_packed,kv_packed}
                     indicate the QKV layout of the converted TE checkpoint.
-Only supported with --fw=pax and --direction=fw2te. (default: 'qkv_packed')
+Only supported with --pax-split-qkv and requires --num-gqa-heads <N> to be set. (default: 'qkv_packed')
 ```

 ### Usage Examples